 Applications are processed in the order they are received and are awarded with priority given to renewal families followed by new families with the greatest financial need.
 Scholarships can be transferred to other eligible schools if the student moves within the state, or simply wants to attend a different Step Up partner school.

-Since 2002, the corporate community has committed approximately $2.7 billion, which has funded over 570,000 scholarships.
+Since 2002, the corporate community has committed more than approximately $5.2 billion, which has funded over 784,000 scholarships.
 We invite your corporation to join us in this vital effort as we strive to ensure all children have equal opportunity to achieve their maximum potential through education.
 Corporate contributions receive dollar-for-dollar credits for the following Florida liabilities: